hello-jason/intro-to-middleman/markdown.md

 I first learned about Middleman when we took over a client's website hosting a while back.

 Now, I use it for my personal website.
-I love the sense of freedom that I get from using a simple .

-I can use all the tools that I love (Sass, Slim, Git) and host it all for free on Github Pages.
+I can use all the tools that I love (SCSS, Slim, Git) and host it all for free on GitHub Pages.

 ---